This page was updated on 04 January 2021. To view changes, please see page updates

 - learn about the child’s culture and show interest in their culture during visits.

-- share as much information as possible about the placement change (if applicable) with the child, including the next carer’s profile, photos of the house and where the placement is
+- share as much information as possible about the change of care arrangement (if applicable) with the child, including the next carer’s profile, photos of the house and where the carer lives

-- share and celebrate achievements the child has made during the placement with the carer family
+- share and celebrate achievements the child has made during the care arrangement with the carer family

 - talk with the child about what mementos could be gathered to keep as memories to add to the child's life story

-- provide opportunities for the child to say their goodbyes to the carer, carer family members and other important people in their life as a result of being in this placement
+- provide opportunities for the child to say their goodbyes to the carer, carer family members and other important people in their life as a result of being in this care arrangement

-- review the child’s belongings inventory and ensure all belongings are packed and moved to the next placement/return home with the child
+- review the child’s belongings inventory and ensure all belongings are packed and moved to the next care arrangement/return home with the child

 - provide information as to when the child may see the carers again, if appropriate